Low quality exposure and point processes with a view to the first phase of a pandemic: Principles of forecasting. The Covid-19 case of France

-Figure \ref{fig:foreInf} gives a graphical representation of daily new infected detected from 15th of May to 31st of October 2020.
-The black dots give the reported daily numbers until 30 September.
-Our aim in this case is to forecast the number of new infections during the month of October from the information until 30th of September.
-Taking the value $C_{t,h}=1$ we are assuming that the immediate future will behave as the immediate past, then we assume that the rate of infection at the end of the prediction period (31-Oct) is exactly the same as it was at the end of the observation period (30-Sep).
-Then we obtain the dotted red line as a forecasting of the number of infected during the month of October.
-Taking the true number of infected reported in October (circles), we can obtain the (infeasible in practice) optimal value of $C_{t,h}$ to estimate the infection rate at the end of the prediction period.
-This gives the value $C_{t,h}=1.42$, what means that the rate of infection on 31st of October is $1.42$ times the value of the rate on 30th of September.
-Using linear interpolation we get the infection rate for the whole prediction period which allows to obtain the daily new positives in October (blue dashed line) that best fit the true values.
-On the graph we have also shown the case of $C_{t,h}=1$, this is, assuming that there are no changes in the behaviour of the infection rate in October with respect to what we had at the end of September.
-This assumption corresponds to the number of infected increasing by the trend of the red dotted line.
-Note that this seems to be quite wrong when we look at the true numbers (circles).
+Figure \ref{fig:foreInf} provides a graphical representation of the daily reported new infections between the 15th of May and the 31st of October 2020.
+In this section, our goal is to forecast the number of new infections during October using data available up to the 30th of September.
+The black dots represent the reported daily numbers up to the 30th of September (used for estimation), while the actual numbers for October are also displayed as circles in the graph, serving as a reference for the forecasts, although they are not used for estimation.
+As described previously in Section \ref{sec:application}, the data have been adjusted for the weekday effect.
+Following our notation in previous sections, our most recent estimates are then computed at calendar time $t^*$ being 30th of September. {Using} the actual number of infected reported in October (circles), we can obtain the (infeasible in practice) optimal value of $C_{t^*,h}$ to forecast the infection rate at the end of the prediction period.
+This gives the value $C_{t^*,h}=1.86$, what means that the rate of infection on 31st of October is $1.86$ times the value of the rate on 30th of September.
+Using linear interpolation we get the infection rate for the whole prediction period which allows to obtain the daily new positives in October (red dashed line) that best fit the true values.
+On the graph we have also shown the forecasts (black dotted-dashed line) for the case of $C_{t^*,h}=1$, this is, assuming that there are no changes in the behaviour of the infection rate in October with respect to what we had at the end of September.

+Note that this assumption seems to be quite wrong when we look at the actual numbers (represented by circles).
+The uncertainty of the predictions is shown on the graph by representing 95\% prediction bands for the predictions with the optimal $C_{t^*,h}$ value.
+These bands have been computed using the bootstrap method defined in Section \ref{sec:uncertainty} below.
+We have performed an alternative analysis using weekly instead of daily data with similar results that can be seen in the Supplementary Material.